systemd/mkosi/mkosi.md

   the `shell`, `boot`, `qemu` verbs are not available when this option is used.
 Implied for `tar` and `cpio`.

-`QCow2=`, `--qcow2`

-: Encode the resulting image as QEMU QCOW2 image.
-This only applies when generating disk images.
-QCOW2 images can be read natively by `qemu`, but not by the Linux kernel.
-This means the `shell` and `boot` verbs are not available when this option is used, however `qemu` will work.

 `Hostname=`, `--hostname=`

 : Set the image's hostname to the specified name.